Nasdin/Seriously-where-is-my-PS5/README.md

 2. Run the project by:

       python main.py

+3. No other dependencies/requirements.txt required.
+4. This was designed with pure Python in mind without bs4/scrapy so that I can run it in my crap-machine 24/7

 ## Project setup suggestions
-1. You can have the project running constantly 24/7 in your own laptop as you work,
+1. You can have the python script running constantly 24/7 in your own laptop as you work,
-2. Or you may setup a container yourself in GCP/AWS/Azure that constantly runs the functions
+2. Or you may setup a container yourself in GCP/AWS/Azure that constantly runs this in terminal

 # Preview